 - Fatigue and Weakness

-Chronic or acute hypoxia can lead to severe fatigue and weakness.
-Hypoxia symptoms in this category may include:
+Chronic or acute hypoxia can lead to severe fatigue and weakness, with:

 - Abnormal tiredness or exhaustion